mtfishman/SymbolicArrays.jl/README.md

 may even by wrapped into symbolic tensors or vice versa, the exact design is unclear at the moment and will require some investigation.
-Some of that will be easier to implement with the upcoming [redesign of the ITensor internals](https://github.com/ITensor/ITensors.jl/issues/1250), in particular basing ITensors off of a more general [AbstractNamedDimArray](https://github.com/ITensor/ITensors.jl/tree/v0.6.17/NDTensors/src/lib/NamedDimsArrays) interface, so that symbolic tensors and ITensors can both be `AbstractNamedDimArray` subtypes.
+Some of that will be easier to implement with the upcoming [redesign of the ITensor internals](https://github.com/ITensor/ITensors.jl/issues/1250), in particular basing ITensors off of a more general [AbstractNamedDimsArray](https://github.com/ITensor/ITensors.jl/tree/v0.6.17/NDTensors/src/lib/NamedDimsArrays) interface, so that symbolic tensors and ITensors can both be `AbstractNamedDimsArray` subtypes.

 ## Generating this README